ivanrivaldi191/dev-ops/react-next/aws/deployNginx.md

     curl -fsSL https://get.pnpm.io/install.sh | sh -
     sudo apt install git
     ```

+## (Optional) Setting Up ELB instead of Elastic IP
+- Create Target Group
+	- Instance
+	- Named it example "BE Dev Target Group"
+	- HTTP Port 80, IPv4, own VPC and HTTP protocol (usually it's HTTP1)
+	- Create and Save for BE and/or FE
+- Create Load Balancer(LB)
+	- Choose your desired LB for this subject I will used App LB
+		- Insert name, example "MyApp Load Balancer"
+		- Internet Facing (I will use my own domain)
+		- IPv4
+	- Choose the EC2 Instance VPC
+	- Choose all available zones
+	- Create or Choose the security group for the ELB, example:
+		- Create Security Group named "ELB Sec Group"
+		- Inbound HTTP and HTTPS
+		- Outbound All Traffic
+	- Listen to Port 80
+		- On default Port 80, Listen to BE Target Group
+		- Add new Rule for FE
+			- Add Rule and named it, example "FE LB"
+			- Add Condition "Host Header" if you have already own a domain, example "sub1.domain.com"
+			- Forward it to FE Target Group
+		- IF you have already own a domain and wanted to redirect to HTTPS then:
+			- Redirect to URL
+			- HTTPS port 443
+			- Status Code 301
+	- Add tags if needed
+- Before you register your subdomain/domain to the ELB IP it's recommended that you create a SSL Certificate for the LB first, for this time I will use ACM(AWS Certificate Manager)
+	- Create/Request Public Certificate
+	- Input your domain
+	- DNS validation
+	- Choose your key algorithm
+	- Save it and wait for around 5 to 10 minutes until it's accepted
+	- Copy the CNAME name and CNAME value
+- Go to your domain management
+	- Add CNAME Record; with HOST is the CNAME name and VALUE is the CNAME value [This is for the certificate]
+	- Add CNAME Record; with HOST is the subdomain/domain name and VALUE is the ELB DNS value [This is for the BE and FE]
+	- NOTE: You won't have to set nginx config for 443 just port 80 since the 443 will be handled by the ELB

 ## Setup Node
 ```
 nvm install --lts # If you have specific version use that instead otherwise this will install the lts version